kkoreilly/marbles/FUNCTIONS.md

 **Definition:**
 Value is the antiderivative of the function specified at v.
-View the name of a function to the right of the equation.
+View the name of a function to the left of the equation.

 **Examples:**
 * If f(x) is x^2 + 1, then F(2) will be equal to 14/3.